zalando/riptide/README.md

 | Nested Routing                              | see next section               |

 Consumers can be used to trigger some dedicated function and they work well if no return value is required.
-Functions are used to apply a transformation and their result must be captured.
+Functions on the other hand are used to apply a transformation and their result must be captured.
 Captured values can later be retrieved, e.g. to produce a return value:

 ```java
 final Optional<Success> success = rest.execute(..)